-A GCSE in Physical Education equips pupils with the knowledge, understanding, skills and values they need to develop and maintain their performance in physical activities.
-Pupils also gain an understanding of how physical activities benefit health, fitness and well-being.
+A GCSE in Physical Education equips Students with the knowledge, understanding, skills and values they need to develop and maintain their performance in physical activities.
+Students also gain an understanding of how physical activities benefit health, fitness and wellbeing.

 The GCSE PE course has theory and practical elements.